Edward Snowden: Russia

 Four countries offered Snowden permanent asylum: Ecuador, Nicaragua, Bolivia, and Venezuela.
-No direct flights between Moscow and Venezuela, Bolivia, or Nicaragua existed, however, and the U.S. pressured countries along his route to hand him over.
+No direct flights between Moscow and Venezuela, Bolivia, or Nicaragua existed, however, and the US pressured countries along his route to hand him over.
 Snowden said in July 2013 that he decided to bid for asylum in Russia because he felt there was no safe way to reach Latin America.
 Snowden said he remained in Russia because "when we were talking about possibilities for asylum in Latin America, the United States forced down the Bolivian president's plane", citing the Morales plane incident.
-According to Snowden, "the CIA has a very powerful presence [in Latin America] and the governments and the security services there are relatively much less capable than, say, Russia.... they could have basically snatched me...."
+According to Snowden, "the CIA has a very powerful presence [in Latin America] and the governments and the security services there are relatively much less capable than, say, Russia. ... they could have basically snatched me".
 On the issue, he said "some governments in Western European and North American states have demonstrated a willingness to act outside the law, and this behavior persists today.
 This unlawful threat makes it impossible for me to travel to Latin America and enjoy the asylum granted there in accordance with our shared rights."
-Snowden said that he would travel from Russia if there was no interference from the U.S. government.
+Snowden said that he would travel from Russia if there was no interference from the US government.

 Four months after Snowden received asylum in Russia, Julian Assange commented: "While Venezuela and Ecuador could protect him in the short term, over the long term there could be a change in government.
 In Russia, he's safe, he's well-regarded, and that is not likely to change.
 That was my advice to Snowden, that he would be physically safest in Russia."

 In an October 2014 interview with The Nation magazine, Snowden reiterated that he had originally intended to travel to Latin America: "A lot of people are still unaware that I never intended to end up in Russia."
-According to Snowden, the U.S. government "waited until I departed Hong Kong to cancel my passport in order to trap me in Russia."
+According to Snowden, the US government "waited until I departed Hong Kong to cancel my passport in order to trap me in Russia".
 Snowden added, "If they really wanted to capture me, they would've allowed me to travel to Latin America because the CIA can operate with impunity down there.
 They did not want that; they chose to keep me in Russia."